Pece17/IoTBeacon/README.md

 Reached the new static IP address with a local ping, and SSH connection was also successfully established with the new static IP address

 ## 3.4.
-Programs installed on Raspberry Pis
+Installing Salt Minion on Raspberry Pis

 - BlueZ